 - Ensure that the push-fit fittings you purchase are approved for the intended use.
-The package labels should tell you the accepted usage for the fittings.
+The package labels should tell you the accepted usage of the fittings.

 - Follow the manufacturer’s directions and recommendations to ensure that your connections are watertight and safe.

-- There is a tool to remove certain types of push fit fittings.
-It is a good idea to have a removal tool handy even if you are planning to use push-fit fittings as a permanent repair.
+- There is a tool designed to remove certain types of push-fit fittings.
+It is a good idea to have this removal tool in your tool kit even if you are planning to use push-fit fittings as a permanent repair.